Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - Compliance
 - Detection and Response

-### Encryption

-The Data at Rest Encryption requirement—i.e., ensuring the confidentiality of data stored on the infrastructure’s disks through encryption—is fulfilled by integrating the storage solutions, for both block storage and object storage, with a centralized Key Management System (KMS).

-Specifically, for block storage, the confidentiality of data within Persistent Volumes (PV) created on the Kubernetes cluster infrastructure is ensured through the Ceph storage solution, which supports volume encryption.
-The enablement and configuration of the integration with the external KMS is performed at the storage class level, using the Key Management Interoperability Protocol (KMIP).

-For object storage, the confidentiality of stored data is guaranteed through the native integration provided by the storage application solution (MinIO) with the KMS.
-MinIO supports automated SSE-KMS encryption for all objects written to a bucket, using a specific external key (EK) stored in the external KMS.
-MinIO encrypts stored data using a unique key retrieved from the KMS.
-The KMS is responsible for storing and managing the master key used to protect the data-encryption key utilized by the MinIO system.

-All data-transmission communications are secured in accordance with the Data in Transit Encryption requirement.
-Protection is ensured through the mandatory use of the Transport Layer Security (TLS) protocol across all network channels.
-TLS provides confidentiality, integrity, and authentication for data exchanged between system components.

 ### Replication

 The protection of data integrity and availability within the PaaS platform is ensured by integrating the Kubernetes cluster with a centralized backup service delivered through a Veeam solution.